kragen/derctuo/spark-gap-logic.md

-traditional elements — two-electrode air spark gaps, capacitors, resistors, and a high-voltage, low-current DC power supply — are probably sufficient to implement universal sequential digital logic, although it is probably limited to a few kilohertz, although [air-gap flashbulbs][2] can produce microsecond-level discharges when cooled by a quartz heatsink, so faster speeds might be achievable.
+traditional elements — two-electrode air spark gaps, capacitors, resistors, and a high-voltage, low-current DC power supply — are probably sufficient to implement universal sequential digital logic, It may be limited to a few kilohertz, but [air-gap flashbulbs][2] can produce microsecond-level discharges when cooled by a quartz heatsink, so faster speeds might be achievable.